 7. Losing things

-People with dementia frequently put objects in places they clearly don't belong (e.g. books in the fridge, dishes in the wardrobe etc.).
-This makes it very easy for important things to become lost and adds to the confusion and frustration of dementia.
+Sufferers frequently put objects in places they clearly don't belong (e.g. books in the fridge, dishes in the wardrobe etc.).
+This makes it easy for important things to become lost and adds to the confusion and frustration of the condition.

 8. Mood changes

 Living in a world where nothing seems to make sense can be extremely distressing.
 With everything changing and shifting around you - how are you supposed to know what to believe?
-People with dementia often experience great surges of emotion, such as anger and sadness, which can lead to emotional outbursts.
+People with dementia often experience great surges of emotion, such as anger and sadness.
+These can lead to emotional outbursts.

 9. Personality changes